thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 python3 -m pip install -r requirements.txt
 ```

-3. If you updated the name of the envionment, you will need to modify the path in the bin/python file to match.
-Also you need ot make sure the bin/python file is executable.
+3. If you updated the name of the environment, modify the path in `bin/python` to match.
+Ensure the file is executable:

 ```bash
 chmod +x bin/python